 - occupier’s liability accidents

-It is important to note that there are strict time limits within which to begin legal action for personal injury.
-Generally, you have three years from the date of accident to bring a claim; although there are a few exceptions, which our legal team will be able to advise you upon.
+It is important to note that there are strict time limits for bringing personal injury claims.
+Generally, you have three years from the date of accident to bring a claim, although there are a few exceptions which our legal team will be able to advise you upon.

 Our personal injury solicitors provide other services in addition to recovery of compensation.
 We also assist with: